 - April 28 – Poppy Festival.
 Classes to perform: All combo classes.

-- May 18, 7:00pm – Spring Dance Recital at Southwestern University
+- May 18, 7:00pm (TENTATIVE) – Spring Dance Recital at Southwestern University

 - Summer camps begin

-- Raggedy Ann & Andy students will receive their script and song sheets in a folder on their first day of class.
+- Alice In Wonderland students will receive their script and song sheets in a folder on their first day of class.
 They will need to bring this to class EVERY week!
 If your child will be coming to class straight from school, please plan ahead so that they have their script with them.